tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 ## <a name="h-Democratic-BFT"> </a>Democratic BFT

 This is a deterministic Byzantine consensus algorithm that relies on a new weak coordinator.
-This procotol is implemented in the Red Belly Block chain and is said to achieve 30 000 transactions/second on Amazon Cloud Trials [[36]]
+This protocol is implemented in the Red Belly Block chain and is said to achieve 30 000 transactions/second on Amazon Cloud Trials [[36]]

 The term weak coordinator is used to describe the ability of the algorithm to terminate in the presence of a faulty or slow coordinator unlike previous algorithms that do not have the ability to terminate.
 The fundamental idea here is to allow processes to complete asynchronous rounds as soon as they receive a threshold of messages, instead of having to wait for a message from a coordinator that may be slow.